Programs Central

 Windows unzips caution

 Though rare (and perhaps even moot today), Windows File Explorer's built-in zip support has been known to silently fail to extract some files in zip archives of the sort used to package many of the programs on this page.
 See this usage note for details and alternatives, including the Python-coded ziptools package above.
-Update: in recent Explorers, be sure to unzip with right-click + Extract All, not double-click; the latter doesn't really unzip, and will warn you about running programs in this state.

 Ignore browser warnings for zipfiles

-Some web browsers, including some Chromes on some platforms, have been seen to issue warnings when users try to download zipfiles.
+Some web browsers, including older Chromes on some platforms, have been seen to issue warnings when users try to download zipfiles.
 Although zipfiles can pose a security risk, those available here do not.
 This site has been spam- and virus-free since 1996.
 All its code is completely open source, safe to use, and free of advertising—despite the draconian measures being adopted by companies whose own products are not.

 Ignore platform warnings for first runs